 It’s increasingly common for a mobile-first business to provide smartphones, laptops and tablets to their staff – particularly to enable flexible and remote working.

 Being able to access email, work chat and documents on the go is incredibly powerful – but it’s important to take security precautions with any system that leaves employees walking around with company data in pockets.

-Here, we're looking at how you can protect your business smartphones and keep data safe with tools such as Samsung Knox.
+Here, we're looking at how you can protect your business mobile phones and keep data safe with tools such as Samsung Knox.

 Invest in a security solution

 The most obvious way to secure company phones is to invest in a good mobile security solution.
 Fortunately, Samsung has a defence-grade security platform built into the DNA of all smartphones, tablets and wearables – one reason its devices are Gartner rated no.1 for security in the world!

 Samsung Knox secures your devices from the moment you unpack and turn them on.
 Offering multi-layered security, it defends your most sensitive information from malware and malicious threats.

 Samsung's newest smartphones are designed to block any attempts at tampering, even when powered off.
 This gives your employees the freedom and confidence to work wherever they want, without the fear of sensitive data falling into the wrong hands.
 It is a fully flexible and scalable solution that can help you save time and money by enhancing capabilities in line with your business’s growth.